An area to document the Glitch Unreal Engine Project.

 Glitch Arena’s movement is setup to be easy to learn, fun, and still offering a high skill ceiling to climb to.

-The basics are glitching, the flick and dodge.
+The basics are glitching, sliding and dodging.

 Glitching is similar to air strafing in Quake combined with autojump, you can zoom around the map in curves.
 Flicking is similar to circle jumping and allows you to carry momewntum into a direction change, when you press jump (not autojumping).
 The dodge is activated by a combination of direction key/s and the dodge button, and will propell you shortly and sharpy in any lateral direction.
 You can’t chain dodge into momentum, you are prevented from for a split second after a dodge.
 It is included to be make combat more dynamic.